VIAME/VIAME/README.rst

-The output of these commands tells us enough about each process to construct a Sprocket ".pipe" file that defines a processing pipeline.
+The output of these commands tells us enough about each process to construct a Sprockit ".pipe" file that defines a processing pipeline.
 In particular we'll need to know how to configure each process (the "Configuration") and how they can be hooked together (the input and output "Ports").